brainstormforce/wp-spectra/README.md

 ### 2.16.5 - Friday, 15th November 2024 ###
 * This update addressed a security bug.
 Props to zer0gh0st (D.Sim) for privately reporting it to our team.
 Please make sure you are using the latest version on your website.

-### 2.16.4 - Wednesday, 13th November 2024 ###
-* Fix: Customizer - Resolved an issue wherein the Astra customizer panels would get an additional spacing when Spectra is active.
-* Fix: Buttons - Resolved an issue wherein the core buttons block could not be transformed to a Spectra buttons block.
-* Fix: Editor - Resolved an issue wherein tooltips would be spaced incorrectly in the block settings panels.

 The full changelog is available [here](https://wpspectra.com/whats-new/).